 This should come as no surprise, but with the move away from organic reach it’s more important than ever that businesses allocate funds to promote their posts.
 Fostering conversations and getting post engagement is important, but as Facebook focuses its efforts on family, friends and groups first Pages must look toward paid promotion on an increasingly “pay-to-play” platform.

-Professionals believe that the cost for paid promotion on Facebook will increase in the future, marking the need for a bigger advertising budget.
+Professionals believe that the cost for paid promotion on Facebook will increase in the future, marking the need for a bigger advertising budget as organic reach plummets.

 Recap of changes Pages need to make in their digital strategy